SomeshBL/microservices/README.md

 ## Spring Actuator

 Actuator endpoints allow you to monitor and interact with your application.
 Spring Boot includes a number of built-in endpoints and you can also add your own.
 For example the health endpoint provides basic application health information.
-In this demo, Actuator endpoints can be accessed over url http://localhost:18080/health
+In this demo, Actuator endpoint /health can be accessed over url http://localhost:18080/health

 ## Config Server